Real sed patterns for log analysis: extract errors, filter time ranges, anonymize PII, parse …

 What went wrong:

-- Client initialization inside handler: 200ms cold start overhead per invocation
+- Client initialization inside handler: noticeable cold start overhead per invocation

-- One S3 PUT per event: 5M events = 5M PUT requests = $27/day just in PUT costs
+- One S3 PUT per event: every event becomes a PUT request, ballooning PUT costs

-- Synchronous DynamoDB calls: Average execution time: 800ms
+- Synchronous DynamoDB calls: slow average execution time

 - No batch processing: Each Lambda invoked for single event